 Q: Moving on…where did this idea come from?

 A: Pretty much every wedding I’ve ever been to.
 I have seen way too many half-eaten chicken cordon bleus taken back to the kitchen to know that probably half the food prepared for a wedding ends up in the dumpster.
 I went to retirement party last night, and there had to have been 40 meals worth of finger foods on the tabel when the party ended.
 Think about how much better my life would be if I was eating a lunch of bruschetta, mushroom turnovers, and brie.
+Speaking of making special occasions memorable, if you’re planning a celebration in Perth, consider how impressive it would be to hire a limo in Perth to transport your guests in style.

 Q: Might this idea of taking home food make the guests fight over the best stuff?

 A: Glad you asked.
 This is where one of the best new wedding traditions comes in.
 Much like the bouquet toss by the bride and the garter toss by the groom, the nupperware toss will now be conducted by the caterer.
 He’ll take the best leftovers–the bacon-wrapped lobster bites, the bacon-wrapped shrimp, the bacon-wrapped mushrooms…basically anything wrapped in bacon–and put them in the gold nupperware box.
 Then he’ll throw it at a throng of the hungriest guests.
+For couples looking to elevate their big day, incorporating live event production for weddings can ensure the nupperware toss is a truly memorable moment.

 Q: Weddings are already expensive.
 Now the father of the bride has to pay for nupperware for each guest?